Brain Training: FUN Ways to Build Stronger and Faster Brains

 Which cognitive skills to practice?

 Many times, you can look through the list of cognitive skills listed above and easily pinpoint which skills are most lacking in your children.
-If not, Mindprint Learning can help.
-They use an online assessment to determine your child’s cognitive strengths and weaknesses.
-A few days after the assessment, the parent receives a detailed interpretation of the results with strategies for building the weak skills.
+If not, this free Executive Functioning 101 ebook can help you determine your child’s cognitive weaknesses.

 Hear my Homeschool Snapshots interview about brain training!